-Typical minimum detection limit for tritium is between 4.0 and 12.6 pCi/m.
+Typical minimum detection limit for tritium is between 3.5 and 12.5 pCi/m3.

-of the Laboratory's Title V operating permit, a relative accuracy test audit (RATA) of the Boilers 6 and 7 continuous emissions monitoring systems for NOx and $CO_2$ was conducted in December 2017.
-The results of the RATA demonstrated that the Boiler 6 and 7 NOx and $CO_2$ continuous emissions monitoring systems met RATA acceptance criteria, which are defined in 40 CFR 60, Appendix B, Specifications 2 and 3.
+To satisfy quality assurance requirements for the continuous emissions monitoring system of the Laboratory's Title V operating permit, a relative accuracy test audit (RATA) of the Boilers 6 and 7 continuous emissions monitoring systems for NOx and CO2 was conducted in December 2018.
+The results of the RATA demonstrated that the Boiler 6 and 7 NOx and CO2 continuous emissions monitoring systems met RATA acceptance criteria, which are defined in 40 CFR 60, Appendix B, Specifications 2 and 3.